OpenSpace/OpenSpace-Docs/manual/content/point-data/point-data.md

 The size mapping is currently a bit of an experimental feature.
 For now, the point size if directly multiplied with the data value is directly multiplied by the data value of the chosen `SizeMapping` column.
 This is not always suitable though, depending on the range of the data values.
 The behavior may be subject to change in the future.
 :::

-### Summary of Size Multiplication
+### Summary of Final Size Computation

-In summary, the order of which the settings that affect the size of the points are the following:
+In summary, the order of which the settings affect the size of the points is the following:

 1. 10 ^ `ScaleExponent` * Scale From Data => world scale size
 2. Limit pixel size scale => prevent the points from growing larger than a certain screen space size